MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

-When he sees difformities in mind or body mixed and worsened by pride He loses his patient
+When he sees difformities in mind or body mixed and worsened by pride He loses his patience

+Criticizing about The yahoos worst vices of yahoos (humans)

+pride is the worst vice of humans

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTkxNjU1NDUsLTk5NzI2NjY1NCw0OT
-M3MTEzNDEsLTEyNTgwNDE4NjFdfQ==
+eyJoaXN0b3J5IjpbNzExODA4OTg3LC05OTcyNjY2NTQsNDkzNz
+ExMzQxLC0xMjU4MDQxODYxXX0=
 -->